Same-sex marriages (SSM) in Canada

 individuals in Canada cannot be discriminated against on the basis of

-Polls indicated by 2005 that most Canadian adults favor allowing gays and lesbians to marry.
+Polls indicated by 2005 that most Canadian adults favored allowing gays and lesbians to marry.

 However, there are probably more committed, organized persons who wish to